Raphael-Gisler-AGI/ODataV4/docs/ui5/drafts.md

 ```javascript
 if (context.getProperty("HasDraftEntity")) return
 ```
-Cap automatically creates actions to create drafts from objects.
-To do this, write a binding to an object as usual and write the function at the end.
+To create a draft from an object, we need to write a normal context binding (element binding) and then call the cap created.
 Be careful not to forget that IsActiveEntity is part of the key.
 ```javascript
 this.getOwnerComponent()
     .getModel()